 Schools

-RIJI provides participating schools in the Banyule and Nillumbik regions with a curriculum-based schedule that can be delivered in class over eight weeks to support students to prepare for the practise interview day and help them with career development skills along the way.
+RIJI provides participating schools in the Banyule and Nillumbik regions with a curriculum-based schedule that can be delivered in class over a term to support students to prepare for the practise interview day and help them with career development skills along the way.

 Volunteers

 Local industry and community volunteers provide their time as interviewers for the program.
-Most of the Volunteers commit a full day of support to the students in a practise interview scenario including verbal and written feedback.
+Most of the Volunteers commit a full day of support to the students in a series of practise interviews, including verbal and written feedback.
 Students receive this feedback to reflect and learn from their interview experience.

 Students

 Students gain firsthand experience in the process of applying for jobs.
-Prior to the interviews, students undergo comprehensive preparation involving job searching, crafting resumes/cover letters, and developing interview skills through class-based activities.
-This culminates in a practice interview with a local volunteer.
+Prior to the interviews, students undergo comprehensive preparation involving job searching, crafting resumes and cover letters, and developing interview skills through class-based activities.
+This culminates in a practice interview with a local industry or community volunteer.

 Program Success